whatisnuclear/website/about.md

 <h4 class="media-heading">Nick Touran, Ph.D.</h4>
 <h5>Articles, editing, sysadmin</h5>

-I'm a reactor physicist working on the design of an advanced nuclear reactor for a nuclear innovation company, where I've been since 2009.
-I have a Ph.D. in nuclear engineering from the University of Michigan based on the multiobjective optimization of fast reactors using perturbation-based equilibrium cycle methods. <a href="https://partofthething.com">Visit my personal home page.</a>
+I'm a nuclear engineering professional.
+I worked as a reactor physicist on the design of advanced nuclear reactors for a nuclear innovation company from 2009-2023.
+I have a Professional Engineering license in nuclear engineering and a Ph.D. in nuclear engineering from the University of Michigan based on the multiobjective optimization of fast reactors using perturbation-based equilibrium cycle methods. <a href="https://partofthething.com">Visit my personal home page.</a>

 </div>
 </div>